How to Become a Speech Therapist

 Steps to Becoming a Speech Pathologist

-There are three common steps that every aspiring speech therapist should follow in order to become a working SLP professional.
-Below, we have outlined the process that is typically followed to become a speech therapist:
+There are three common steps that aspiring speech therapists can take to become a practicing SLP.
+Below, we have outlined the process:

-First, it is recommended to gain a bachelor’s degree from a reputable higher education institution.
-Although it is common for speech-language pathologists to come from a wide variety of backgrounds, it doesn’t hurt to demonstrate interest in the field by earning or holding a degree related to the field of speech therapy.
-A few examples of popular undergraduate majors for future speech-language pathologists are: communication sciences and disorders, linguistics, language development, education, psychology, and english.
+To begin, aspiring professionals can pursue a bachelor’s degree from a reputable higher education institution.
+Although it is common for speech-language pathologists to come from a wide variety of backgrounds, it doesn’t hurt to demonstrate interest in the field by earning a degree related to speech therapy.
+A few examples of common undergraduate majors for aspiring speech-language pathologists are communication sciences and disorders, linguistics, language development, education, psychology and English.

-A master’s in Speech-Language Pathology that’s accredited by the American Speech-Language-Hearing Association (ASHA) is a non-negotiable component for a role as a speech therapist in most states, whether you’re working in a clinic or a school setting.
 Master’s programs typically are paired with clinical or internship experiences to ensure that students are getting a well-rounded and practical learning experience.
-Common coursework might include language development and anatomy and physiology classes to name just a few of the many curriculum options.
-In the modern era, many working professionals are opting to pursue online speech pathology programs to gain an advanced degree without having to sacrifice location or current income.
+Coursework might cover language development, and anatomy and physiology, among various other topics.
+Many working professionals opt for online speech pathology programs to earn an advanced degree without having to relocate or compromise their work schedule and income.

 - Pursue Licensure:

-SLPs must also be licensed a process that varies by state, and requires supervised clinical experience.
-For SLPS who want to work in schools, teaching certification may also be necessary, depending on the state.
+SLPs must be licensed to practice, a process that varies by state and requires supervised clinical experience.
+For SLPS who want to work in schools, a teaching certification may also be necessary, depending on the state.